jasonwhwang/10pts-client/README.md

 ## Client

-This project was build using create-react-app
+This project was made using create-react-app.